VKS-8/simple_interest_calculator/README.md

 My deviations from requirements:

-1. Changed background color of principal input field to light red with red border;
+1. Changed background color of principal input field to light red with red border while invalid;
     added a "required  " placeholder to focus user on entering a valid value